By Nancy Novick

 The crisis comes when the inevitable seduction occurs and Rosa steps into the role of “mother” to Ginger.
 The pressure of keeping too many secrets and the bizarre exercise of playing house with her former best friend become too much for Ginger to bear.

 Both young women do a fine job in the title roles, with Ms. Fanning (pictured above at a Q&A following the movie) speaking in a creditable (to my American ear) British accent.
 And there’s little to fault in Ms. Potter’s script and sensitive direction.
 The only scene I found jarring was the actual seduction, which we overhear rather than see.
 As Ginger lies in bed listening to the moans and sighs of her friend, she recites lines from T.S.
-Eliot, “Not with a bang…” Apt as the lines may be, it seems too far a stretch.
+Eliot, “Not with a bang…” Apt as the lines may be, the recollection of poetry in that moment seems too far a stretch.
 More convincing is the moment after, when a crying Ginger covers her head to block out the sounds.

 Ginger and Rosa also features the wonderful Annette Bening as Ella, the American activist who encourages, inspires, and frightens Rosa with images of a nuclear holocaust, and Timothy Spall and Oliver Platt as a gay couple who support and sympathize with Ginger and her mother.